Pronatos treats

 Functional Hallux Limitus that prevents the movement of the big toe can come at a very early age.

 There are examples of babies taking their first steps with a big toe that does not move as it should.
-Then they need to compensate for the step by turning the leg either inward or outward.
-This compensation leads in children to the fact that the lower leg becomes twisted and stuck in an inward-twisted position.
-This twist is split at night if it does not return to a straight position.
-An unfortunately completely unnecessary suffering for the child who could easily have been treated in time.
+Then they must compensate for the step by turning the leg inward or outward.
+This compensation leads children to the fact that the lower leg becomes twisted and stuck in an inward-twisted position.
+This twist is split at night if it does not return to a straight position—unfortunately, completely unnecessary suffering for the child who could easily have been treated in time.

-One often sees children compensating their gait , where they walk over an inwardly rotated foot and load the outside of the foot incorrectly.
+One often sees children compensating for their gait, where they walk over an inwardly rotated foot and load the outside of the foot incorrectly.
 You can also compensate by turning your foot outwards.
 These conditions are treatable and give a quick result on how the child walks.

-- Morton’s Neuroma comes from not being able to step over the big toe and thus overloading the outer part of the foot.
+- Morton’s Neuroma comes from being unable to step over the big toe and thus overloading the outer part of the foot.

-- Plantar fascit / Heel spurs come from the big toe not coming up and thus not the arch of the foot either, this pulls abnormally in the plantar fascia with each step you take.
+- Plantar fasciitis / Heel spurs come from the big toe not coming up and thus not the arch of the foot either, and this pulls abnormally in the plantar fascia with each step you take, and the muscles try to compensate and get overloaded.

-- Old man what comes from the big toe not coming up and you stress the calf unevenly when running, it is often the big toe muscle that is damaged by the toe not bending.
+- Calf tear comes from the big toe not coming up, and you stress the calf unevenly when running.
+Often, the big toe muscle is torn by the toe not bending, which is difficult to differentiate from.

-- Achillestendinopathy / Achilles tendonitis, comes from the fact that the two muscles of the calf (Flounder muscle / two-headed calf muscle ) pull differently in the Achilles tendon, there is an imbalance inside the tendon that attaches to the heel bone.
+- Achilles tendinopathy / Achilles tendonitis comes from the fact that the two muscles of the calf (Soleus muscle / Gastrocnemius muscle ) pull differently in the Achilles tendon.
+There is an imbalance inside the tendon that attaches to the heel bone.
 The tendon twists in rotation with the two muscle attachments, which makes it difficult to equalize the stress inside the tendon from the two muscles.
-With StretchPower, you get an immediate effect on the imbalance and you feel how the pain subsides during the treatment.
+With StretchPower, you get an immediate effect on the imbalance, and you feel how the pain subsides during the treatment.

-- Nocturnal cramps, swollen calves, come from the muscles not being able to relax due to the wrong loads.
+- Nocturnal cramps, and swollen calves, come from the muscles being unable to relax due to the wrong loads.

-- Knee and hip problems come from having to twist the foot in the step and the arch of the foot does not come up, which gives an outward rotation of the foot and inward wobble of the knee, the hip joint must rotate in each step which wears out the joint prematurely.
+- Knee and hip problems come from having to twist the foot in the step, and the arch does not come up, which gives an outward rotation of the foot and an inward valgus of the knee.
+The hip joint must rotate in each step which wears out the joint prematurely.

 - Back pain comes from the arches of the foot collapsing and producing different lengths of legs and twists that compensate upwards to the pelvis and back.

 - Tibialis Posterior Tendinitis and Peroneus tendinitis, inflammations of the tendon sheaths around the ankles, come from Hallux Limitus (stiff big toe).
-When the big toe’s lift to the arch of the foot falls away, the Tibialis Posterior muscle and tendon are slowly but surely overloaded and, in the worst case, damaged.
+When the big toe’s lift to the foot arch falls away, the Tibialis Posterior muscle and tendon are slowly but surely overloaded and, in the worst case, damaged.

 RELATIONSHIP WITH FOOT-KNEE-HIP-BACK-SHOULDERS-NECK-HEAD-JAW JOINT

-There are countless examples of how a trampled arch of the foot affects the body in a chain.
-Simply explained, you can see the impact to the knee and hip by just rotating your own lower leg inwards, then the knee is shifted towards the middle, which puts a strain on the inner ligament in the knee, the rotation up in the hip is affected by the fact that it is not in the optimal position for the muscles that attach to the femur, these are then weakened.
+There are countless examples of how a trampled foot arch affects the body in a chain.
+Easily explained, you can see the impact on the knee and hip by just rotating your lower leg inwards.
+The knee is shifted towards the middle, which strains the inner ligament in the knee.
+The rotation up in the hip is affected because it is not in the optimal position for the muscles that attach to the femur, which are weakened.

 The trampled arch of the foot makes the leg shorter, with the pelvis lying obliquely with that side lower.
-Since the pelvis is the base of the back, it tilts and you get a scoliosis in the back that continues up to the neck, where the head is balanced obliquely with muscle tension as a result.
+Since the pelvis is the base of the back, it tilts, and you get scoliosis in the back that continues up to the neck, where the head is balanced obliquely with muscle tension..

 SHOULD YOU WEAR AN INSOLE IN YOUR SHOES?

-If you have cast insoles in the shoes, you should not use these after Pronatose treatment.
-The shape and function of the foot changes after the treatment, which means that the soles that were once made after a sick foot should not be used.
+If you have insoles in the shoes, you should not use these after the Pronatos treatment, as the shape and function of the foot change.
+The soles made after a misaligned foot will not fit and should not be used.

-Old shoes can also be changed after the foot so that they force the foot wrong again.
-It can often be seen that the above material of shoes (leather or fabric) has been stretched.
+Old shoes can also be deformed after the foot, forcing the foot wrong again.
+It can be seen that the above material of shoes (leather or fabric) is stretched.
 They should then not be used.

-The most important feature of the foot is that the big toe can extend/get up in the displacement phase.
-This feature lifts up the arch and gives the foot stability.
-The only thing that lifts the arch of the foot is precisely this function.
-This is also the most common error that patients come up with that is related to their problems.
+The most important feature of the foot is that the toes can extend/get up in the propulsion phase.
+This feature lifts the arch and gives the foot stability.
+The only thing that lifts the arch of the foot is this function.
+It is also the most common dysfunction patients have related to their problems.

-Below is a film of a patient who has been treated for this particular condition and we test how his old arch inserts affected his foot.
+Below is a film of a patient treated for this condition, and we test how his old arch inserts affected his foot.

-We can see that the pressure that the insert makes on the arch stops the ability of the toe to function normally.
-Instead of supporting the foot, it removes the foot’s ability to become stable.
+We can see that the pressure the insert makes on the arch stops the ability of the toe to function normally.
+Instead of supporting the foot, it removes its ability to become stable.